 STRUCTURE OF PROGRAMMES & ASSESSMENT

 Our degree programmes combine focus and flexibility.
 In each programme you take a set number of modules directly related to the programme subject and then choose from a wide selection of optional modules.
 A generous allowance of free choice means that you can explore much more widely all aspects of the cultures of Greece and Rome.
-All programmes involve some language work, in either ancient Greek or Latin, or both.
 Assessment is by a combination of coursework and end-of-year examinations.

 London is a superb place to study and experience the Greek and Roman worlds, and all the major resources are within easy reach (and often walking distance) from the centrally located Department of Classics at King's.
 The British Museum houses one of the world's premier collections of not only Greek and Roman but also Egyptian and Mesopotamian archaeology and art, and is supplemented in this by the Soane Museum, the Museum of London, and the Victoria & Albert Museum.
 We collaborate closely with the British Museum in our undergraduate teaching.

 The major London galleries are full of classically-themed work, just as central London is full of Neoclassical, Greek revival and other classically-inspired buildings.
 Classical and classically-inspired drama can be experienced first-hand more richly and more frequently in London theatres than anywhere else in the world.

 For libraries, normal student needs are served by King's Maughan Library and Information Services Centre, as well as the University of London (Senate House) Library; for the investigation of special topics, there are the world-class research collections of the Institute of Classical Studies and the Warburg Institute.